Effective Solutions for Septic System Drainage Problems

 Hydrogen Sulfide is a very powerful acid.

-Septic systems that have airflow all year long will have less of this septic tank killer and if you use our septic tank bacteria, You have even less!
+Septic systems that have airflow all year long will have less of this septic tank killer.
+Use our septic tank bacteria to reduce it even more!

 All Septic Systems Must Breathe…….

 All septic systems must breathe.
 I can not hammer this point hard enough.
-All cleanouts, manholes to the end of a septic leach field, Must be raised to grade and above to allow the free flow of air in the system.
+All cleanouts and manholes must be raised to grade.
+They need to be above to allow the free flow of air in the system.
 Just doing this alone will help your septic system last longer.
-Air will circulate inside the septic system and remove some of the hydrogen sulfide and send air into your drain field to help dry it out.
+Air will circulate inside the septic system.
+It will remove some of the hydrogen sulfide.
+Air is also sent into your drain field to help dry it out.

-If your septic install contractor will not raise all your covers and clean outs for you, I would ask myself what are they hiding?
+If your septic install contractor does not raise all your covers and clean outs, ask yourself why.
+What might they be hiding?
 No County or Local Government inspections before they backfill?
 What are they hiding?
-If your contractor raises every cleanout or inspection port to grade and calls for a county inspection for a permit and the county worker gives the installer a hard time about installing a system that is easy to inspect, Let the permit inspector know you as the homeowner requested it for environmental reasons.
+If your contractor raises every cleanout or inspection port to grade, tell the permit inspector.
+Make sure they know you requested a county inspection for a permit.
+Let them know you, as the homeowner, requested it for environmental reasons.

 Septic Tank Maintenance

 Now onto septic tank maintenance.
-Let me start with when not to wait till to get your septic tank serviced and yes I have seen all of this happen and all the excuses that generally follow.
+Let me start with when you should not wait to get your septic tank serviced.
+I have seen all of this happen.
+I have also heard all the excuses that generally follow.

 1. Do not wait till your toilet does not flush to get your septic tank serviced.
-If you wait this long and the problem is your clogged up septic tank, This is not a service but an emergency pumping to get your toilet flushing.
+If the problem is your clogged up septic tank, it’s not a service.
+It’s an emergency pumping to get your toilet flushing.

-This also means that the septic pumper contractor will have to come back and spend many hours cleaning up your septic system and this will get expensive.
+This also means that the septic pumper contractor will have to come back.
+They will spend many hours cleaning up your septic system.
+This process will get expensive.

 Think of this as the oil in your car.
-If you only change your oil when your engine blows up, Waiting till your engine blows is not the warning light to tell you to change the oil.
+Changing your oil only when your engine blows up is not effective.
+Waiting till your engine blows is not the warning light to tell you to change the oil.
 It is an engine failure and the engine must be replaced.
-If you wait till septic failure before you service the system, You are replacing the system with a new septic system.
+If you wait until the septic system fails, you must replace it with a new one.

 Once A Year Septic Inspections.